chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6.4

-Crispy Doom 5.6.4 has been released on January XX, 2020.
+Crispy Doom 5.6.4 has been released on January 14, 2020.
 This release addresses the community feedback received after 5.6.3.

 **Features**